Looking for budget travel tips as a teacher? I’ve got you covered!

 7. Free Walking Tours

-Free walking tours are one of my absolute favorite ways to get my bearings set in a new city.
+Free walking tours are one of my absolute favorite ways to set my bearings in a new city.
 This is also one of my favorite solo travel tips for making friends in a new city while you are on your own.

 Free walking tours should be reserved online in advance, but you don’t pay any money at the time of booking.
 Instead, you tip your guide at the end of the tour.

 This can be between $5 and $20.
 I usually tip $5 or $10.
-I have tipped more if there were only two people on the entire tour and we were getting a totally customized experience.
+I have tipped more money than this during tours where only two people have joined in total, and the tour ends up being totally customized.
+But it’s really up to you.

 8. Grocery Shopping

-I didn’t realize that you could grocery shop while traveling!
-Of course it makes sense, because people grocery shop all over the world.
+I didn’t realize that you could go grocery shopping while traveling!
+Of course, it makes sense because people grocery shop all over the world.

 Most of us have a belief around vacations that they will be expensive.
 Because they cost a lot of money, vacations are difficult to afford.